HealthInfographic2.png

 Child Health Innovation | Honduras

-This USAID-funded project implemented community-based structures and strengthened the public health system, resulting in increased caregiver understanding of young-child health and when to seek care and births assisted by qualified health workers and hospital deliveries.
+This USAID-funded project implemented community-based structures and strengthened the public health system, resulting in increased caregiver understanding of young-child health and when to seek care and assistance for births by qualified health workers or hospital deliveries.

 Malnutrition is common in many regions where ChildFund works, where communities are particularly vulnerable due to poverty, food insecurity and limited access to health care.
 This makes nutrition programming critical for improving health outcomes, fostering economic development and thus stability.
 Proper nutrition programming can significantly reduce under-5 deaths and prevent diseases related to malnutrition for all children.